 • Joined the NAU staff in 2005 as a graduate assistant, assisting with the running backs and other program related duties before being promoted to full-time status in 2006.

 • Coached at Eastern Oregon in 2004 under current assistant Travis Baker.
 At Eastern Oregon he tutored Nick Hannaw, a linebacker who signed as a free agent with the Indianapolis Colts.
 His special teams’ punt and kickoff return units both ranked among the NAIA Top 10.

 • A native of Walla Walla, Wash., Thompson played for Montana for four seasons (1999, 2001-03).
 He helped the Grizzlies to five Big Sky Championships and one national championship (2001) during his five-year career in Missoula.
 He played in 44 career games with 103 total tackles, including 8.5 tackles for loss.

 • Graduated with a degree in health enhancement from Montana in May 2004.
 He married the former Mikal Mickleson of Missoula, Mont., in the summer of 2008.
-They have two sons, Mac and Austin.
+They have three sons, Mac, Austin, and Teague.

 Born: April 30, 1980

 Family: Wife, Mikal; Sons, Mac, Austin, and Teague.